rdatla-fops/WebdriverIO/README.md

 ### Run Some Sample Tests

-To execute the entire test suite in local development, you can use any one of the options mentioned below
+To execute the entire test suite in local development, you can use the option mentioned below

 Option : `npm run test`